meh/rust-tun/README.md

 macOS
 -----
-It just werks, but you have to set up routing manually.
+It just works, but you have to set up routing manually.

 iOS
 ----